woron113/Bare-Bone-Affix/README.md

 # Bare-Bone-Affix
-Bare bone javascript affix plugin
+Bare bone javascript affix plugin, that affixes an affix element relative to the a container.

 ![Example](/Resources/Example.gif)